 3) Performances Are Reset By Stockpair To Equal 0.00%

-Now let us further assume that our hypothetical trader was correct, and after announcing a positive earnings beat after markets close on Friday, Google stock soars during Monday’s trading.
+Now let us further assume that our hypothetical trader was correct.
+After announcing a positive earnings beat after markets close on Friday, Google stock soars during Monday’s trading.
 Fast forwarding to the end of our two-week expiry window we have the following results.

 1) Facebook Stock Has Gained 1.73% From Time of Purchase to Expiry